PyPSA/technology-data/docs/user_guide/data_accessor.md

 The directory structure is expected to be: `src/technologydata/parsers/<data_source_name>/<version>/`.

 The `load()` method will look for the exact version specified during instantiation.
-If the version is not provided or not found, it will raise a `ValueError` and inform you of the latest available version.
+If the version is not provided, it will log a warning and use the latest available version.
+If the version is provided but not found, it will raise a `ValueError` and inform you of the latest available version.

 ```python
 # Assuming the path .../parsers/manual_input_usa/v1.0.0/ exists